• Free shipping on all orders

 What Happens if a Dog Eats Spicy Food?

 If your pup has got their paws on something spicy, you’re going to know about it quite quickly!
 Just like in us humans, the burning sensation in the mouth will start pretty soon after eating chili peppers, chili powder, or any spicy food.
-The symptoms that capsaicin causes can vary, but most dogs will start to sneeze, drool, or foam at the mouth.
+The signs that capsaicin causes can vary, but most dogs will start to sneeze, drool, or foam at the mouth.
 You may also notice:

 • Watery, runny eyes